-We believe that the furniture we sell is the best around, but our customers are more convincing than we ever could be!
-Here is what they have to say...
+We believe that the furniture we sell is the best around, but it's our customers that tell the best stories about it!
+Read Our Customer Testimonials

-In addition to the thousands and thousands of satisfied homeowners we have served, many businesses and other organizations have called us to help them with a large variety of projects.
-From restaurants to filmmakers, universities to the armed forces, retirement communities to boutique hotels - we're proud to serve the needs of our business customers.
-Here are a few of their profiles...
+In addition to the thousands and thousands of satisfied homeowners we have served, we're also proud to serve our business and trade customers in a variety of inductries.
+From restaurants to filmmakers, universities to the armed forces, retirement communities to boutique hotels - we're proud to serve the B2B needs large and small.
+Get to Know Some of Our Business Customers

 So if our woodshops are in Amish country, why is our office in Sarasota, Florida?